Excel VBA Tutorial: Copying and Moving Files Between Folders

 Last updated: 9th Feb, 2023

-Here in this post, I'll show you how to copy or move files from one folder to another using Excel's File System Object methods.
+Here in this article, I'll show you how to copy or move files from one folder to another using Excel's File System Object methods.

 Now, let us assume I have an Excel file with a list of books that I need to deliver to one of my clients.
-The list is in tabular format (see the below image, 2nd column).
-I'll have to search these books in a folder, which already has a collection of many books in it, and check if it is available or not.
+The list is in the form of a table.
+I'll have to search the books in a folder and check if it is available or not.

 copy or move files from one folder to another